redis/docs/content/integrate/write-behind/configuration-guide.md

 ## Overview
 Write-behind target connections are the connections established between an Write-behind instance and a target database in a [write-behind scenario]({{< relref "/integrate/write-behind/quickstart/write-behind-guide" >}}).
-Write-behind is used to replicate changes captured in an Write-behind-enabled Redis Enterprise database to a target database.
+Write-behind is used to replicate changes captured in a Write-behind-enabled Redis Enterprise database to a target database.
 The connections must be configured in the `config.yaml` before deploying any jobs and must follow one of the formats shown below.
 Multiple connections can be specified in the `connections` section.

 ### For relational datastores